 Most of the Agile teams and ScrumMasters think the daily standup ceremony is the easiest part of Scrum.
-Well, should it brings you a value, you want to do it correctly.
+Well, should it brings you the value, you want to do it correctly.
 In a disciplined way.

 Agile is about freedom & responsibility.
 You need a disciplinne to be successful in Agile!

 We observed 100+ agile teams and found out following tips as important for the success of the Agile team.
-Do not expect daily standup template.
-Our aim is to show you what it should be considered, however, do not forget that Agile is about an adoption.
+Do not expect a daily standup template.
+Our aim is to show you what it should be considered, however, do not forget that Agile is about adoption.

 The Kanban board is the place where synchronization happens.
 Here the team talks about goals they want to achieve in the sprint and about blockers slowing them down.
-All team members should be able to stand in the front of the board.
-Therefore, a space in front of Kanban board is necessary.
+All team members should be able to stand in front of the Kanban board.
+Therefore, a space in front of the Kanban board is necessary.